Oluwasegun-AA/rate_limiter/README.md

     - `PORT`=`string`(optional)

 ## Test
+- How To:
+    - The rate limiting functioonality is tested by making recurrent request to the endpoints.
+It has been configured such that the API allows a max of `10 requests` per client withing a duration of `1 mminute`.
+After 10 successful request Error `429` is retuned.
+Also, the rate limit innformation is returned in the headers.

 - Local env test
     - clone repo
     - create a .env file and supply the env variables in .env.sample